serpapi/code-challenge/README.md

+# USAGE

+Before: `bundle install`
+Tests: `rspec` from top directory
+Program: `ruby run.rb`
+Notes:

+Requires selenium and chromedriver to be installed.
+This program uses selenium to execute the JavaScript since the painting data URLs are set via JavaScript and doing it that way felt a little less fragile than assuming a specific structure or ordering to their JavaScript, although it does unfortunately require additional pre-reqs.

+Current implementation uses the local copy of the file because content from raw.githubusercontent.com sets a text/plain content type.
+This makes selenium escape the content which would add even more work when parsing.

 # Extract Van Gogh Paintings Code Challenge

 Goal is to extract a list of Van Gogh paintings from the attached Google search results page.